 x=vcosθ ; y=vsinθ ; θ=ω (1)

 where (x,y) are the coordinates of the vehicle in a two dimensional space and θ is the turn angle of the vehicle.
 The vehicle is assumed to have a constant velocity v.
 The state of the vehicle is defined by z={x,y,θ}∈X. The vehicle is expected to search the bounded region defined by Ω∈R2and the vehicle has a sensor footprint defined by ψ:X→2R2 .
 The vehicle starts the mission at pentry(x,y) and is expected to terminate the mission at pexit(x,y).
 Etotal is the amount of energy available at the start of the mission.
-The exact solution {x*t,y*t, θ*(t)} of the problem satisfies
+The exact solution z*(t)={x*t,y*t, θ*(t)} of the problem satisfies

 {x*t,y*t,θ*(t)}=argz(t)maxtΨxt⋂Ω (2)